BradVil21/LetsDefend-Phishing-Detection/README.md

 <b>!!!WAIT!!</b> Before you do anything else it shows that the alert was alerting to a <b>Phishing URL Detected</b>.
 Now this takes us to step 3.<br><br>

 <b>STEP 3</b><br>
-Here is a link to provided 3rd party tools to help Analyze the suspicious URL:<br>
+Here is a link that provides 3rd party tools to help Analyze the suspicious URL:<br>

 <a href="https://app.any.run/">AnyRun</a><br>
 <a href="https://www.virustotal.com/gui/home/upload">VirusTotal</a><br>